 Help users accept the new certificate

-We’ve published guidance for users on what to do and we’ll tell them about the update in advance.
+We’ve published guidance for users on what to do.
 However, they may still need help from your IT support team.

 What they need to do may vary